CubertCoin/cubertcoin/CONTRIBUTING.md

 > *Welcome to the department.
 Please fill out the onboarding form.
 No, the other one.*

-Thank you for your interest in contributing to **CubertCoin** — the first cryptocurrency built for Corporate Survivors.
+Thank you for your interest in contributing to **CubertCoin**, the first cryptocurrency built for Corporate Survivors.

 This document explains how you can help us build the largest community of Corporate Survivors on the internet.
 No prior experience required.
 Just a pulse and a tolerance for spreadsheets.